SoftInstigate/restheart-website/docs/change-streams.md

 {: .bs-callout.bs-callout-success }
 Starting from RESTHeart 5.3.0, when the `stream` collection metadata is modified or the collection or the db is deleted, all related WebSocket connections are closed and the change streams are consequently updated.

-{: .bs-callout.bs-callout-warning }
-With RESTHeart up to 5.2 a restart of the server is required after modifying a stream definition, or deleting its collection, in order to disconnect all clients.

 ## The *streams* collection metadata

-In RESTHeart, not only documents but also dbs and collections have properties.
+In RESTHeart, not only documents but also databases and collections have properties.
 Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.